 Step-by-Step Guide to Creating Watercolor Textures

-Preparing Your Paper and Water Application
+Preparing the Artist’s Paper and Water Application

 Adding the First Layer of Color